 Visit our vaccinations page for more details.

-Our veterinary clinic recommends you deworm your adult dog annually for prevention’s sake.
-This will help keep parasites such as heartworm, tapeworms, roundworms, and hookworms out of your dog’s life.
+Our veterinary clinic recommends you do fecal testing on your adult dog at least annually.
+This will help identify and keep parasites such as tapeworms, roundworms, and hookworms out of your dog’s life.

 Ticks are prevalent in the hotter seasons of the year so preventative solutions are a must in order to keep diseases such as Lyme disease away.
-Do not hesitate to bring your dog to an animal hospital should a tick and tick bite be found.
+Do not hesitate to bring your dog to an animal hospital should a tick be found on your pet.

 If you notice anything abnormal or if your dog is injured, seek care as soon as possible.
 If you are not sure how serious the problem may be, bring him or her to our clinic and we will be happy to assess them.